zapier/zapier-platform/packages/cli/docs/cli.md

 ## team

-> Get a list of users who have been invited to your app.
+> Get a list of team members involved with your app.

 **Usage**: `zapier team`

-Note that this list of users is NOT a comprehensive list of everyone who is using your integration.
-It only includes users who were invited directly by email (using the `zapier users:add` command or the web UI).
-Users who joined by clicking links generated using the `zapier user:links` command won't show up here.
+These users come in two levels:

+  * Admins, who can edit everything about the app

+  * Subscribers, who can't directly access the app, but will receive periodic email updates.
+These updates include quarterly health socores and more.

+Use the `zapier team:add` and `zapier team:remove` commands to modify your team.

 **Flags**
 * `-f, --format` | undefined One of `[plain | json | raw | row | table]`.
 Defaults to `table`.